Fedez: Career

 In June 2013, Fedez was also a guest judge during the auditions of the seventh season of the Italian talent show X Factor.
 In May 2014, it was announced that Fedez and Victoria Cabello would replace Elio and Simona Ventura as judges on the eighth season of the Italian version of X Factor alongside Morgan and Mika.
 His fourth studio album, Pop-Hoolista, was released on 30 September 2014.
 Predeced by the single "Generazione boh", the record also includes duets with Malika Ayane, Francesca Michielin, Noemi, Elisa and J-Ax.
 The album debuted atop the Italian Albums Chart, and it was certified gold one week after its release.

 In 2021, Fedez was one of the acts competing in the Sanremo Music Festival; dueting with long-time collaborator Francesca Michielin, the pair performed their song "Chiamami per nome" (Call me by my name) and finished second.
 In the same year, Fedez also hosted the program LOL - Chi ride è fuori together with Mara Maionchi.
 In June, he released the single "Mille", a collaboration with Achille Lauro and Orietta Berti; the song peaked at number 1 in Italy, giving Fedez his tenth number one song.

 On 1 November 2021, he announced his sixth album Disumano (Inhuman), which was released on 26 November, simultaneously with the single "Sapore", in collaboration with Tedua.
 On 3 June 2022 he published summer hit "La dolce vita", a collaboration with Tananai and Mara Sattei.
 Another summer hit, Disco Paradise, released in May 2023, is a collaboration with Annalisa and Articolo 31.

 In December 2024, Fedez was announced as one of the participants in the Sanremo Music Festival 2025 with the song "Battito".
 He finished in 4th place.

-As of July 2022, Fedez has 63 entries in the Italian singles chart.
+On 30 November 2025, Fedez and Marco Masini were announced among the participants of the Sanremo Music Festival 2026.
+They competed with the song "Male necessario" which was released on 25 February 2026.